huntdatacenter/docs/docs/working-in-your-lab/community.md

 # Cloud community

-**All lab users and lab coordiantors are invited to participate in our online cloud community.
+**All lab users and lab coordinators are invited to participate in our online cloud community.
 The intention is to enable scientists on all levels with a place to say hello to each other, ask for help when needed, and provide help to others when they can.**

 [[toc]]